-- Basil (Ocimum basilicum) belongs to the mint family (Lamiaceae), along with oregano, thyme, and rosemary.
-Native to the tropical regions of Asia, it has been introduced in the Mediterranean basin by the Greeks and Romans and later diffused in the rest of Europe and the Americas.
-Dozens of cultivars and varieties of basil are available, offering a rich array of flavors, leaf colors, and textures, from sweet Italian varieties to spicy Thai basils.
+Origin and Family: Basil (Ocimum basilicum) is a beloved member of the mint family (Lamiaceae), related to rosemary, mint, sage, oregano, and thyme.
+Native to tropical Asia, it made its way to the Mediterranean with the Greeks and Romans and eventually spread across Europe and the Americas.
+Today, dozens of varieties offer a dazzling range of flavors, leaf colors, and textures—from classic sweet basil to bold Thai and lemon types.

-- Most Basil varieties are short-lived tender perennials that thrive in warmer climates, such as the Mediterranean region and Africa.
-In cooler climates, they are usually grown as aromatic annuals or biennials.
-Adaptable to the heat, Basil is a warm-season herb that is frost sensitive and does not survive a light frost.
+Growth Habit and Climate Needs: Most basil plants are tender perennials that thrive in hot, sunny climates.
+In cooler climates, they are usually grown as aromatic annuals.
+Adaptable to the heat, Basil is a warm-season herb that is frost-sensitive and does not survive a light frost, so plant it after the danger of frost has passed.

-- Basil is ready to harvest 60 to 90 days after planting, depending on the varieties.
-It is regarded as one of the easiest plants to grow.
+Harvest Time and Ease of Cultivation: Depending on varieties, Basil is ready to harvest 60 to 90 days after planting.
+It is regarded as one of the easiest plants to grow—perfect for gardeners of all levels.

 Hardiness |